 Why are trim and molding so important to flooring installation?

-Flooring trim and moldings are both functional and decorative, whether you are installing a hardwood, laminate, luxury vinyl or engineered stone floor.
+Flooring trim and moldings are both functional and decorative, whether you are installing a hardwood, laminate, luxury vinyl or engineered tile floor.

 These pieces complete the flooring project by covering unsightly edges and gaps, hiding joints left for expansion and contraction, and bridging areas where one floor covering ends and another one begins.
 Trim and molding also enhances the beauty of your floors and provides continuity.
 The subtle, yet defining, visual effect of perfectly coordinated or matched trim makes floors look sophisticated and satisfyingly complete.

 Armstrong Flooring offers a wide selection of coordinated trim and molding to complete almost any hardwood, laminate, luxury vinyl tile or engineered stone tile look.
 To find the coordinating trim and molding we recommend for your particular flooring, look at 'Trim and Moldings' under the 'Installation' section on the flooring product detail page.

 To add visual space to a room, choose trim and molding that closely matches your flooring in color and style.
 For example, if you’re going for a rustic look with Oak hand-scraped hardwood flooring, you’ll want to select trim and molding that complements the Oak species with a scraped surface treatment.

 We offer coordinating trim and molding pieces for most of our floors.
 Many are an exact match, which means we've created a digital 1:1 match of the color and style, providing a seamless transition between flooring and trim.

 Here are our products or product lines which offer coordinated or matching trim and molding.
 The specific types of trim available will vary depending on the product.

 - Hardwood floor trim – Available on all solid hardwood and engineered wood flooring

 - Laminate flooring trim – Available on all laminate flooring